-As of March 24, 2022, we had 49 full-time employees.
-Five are engaged in executive management such as our Chief Executive Officer and Chief Financial Officer, twenty-two in information technology including those participating in our research and development efforts, thirteen in sales and marketing, three in integration and customer support and six in administration.
+As of March 28, 2023, we had 53 full-time employees.
+Four are engaged in executive management such as our Chief Executive Officer, Chief Financial Officer and Chief Technology Officer, twenty-five in information technology including those participating in our research and development efforts, fourteen in sales and marketing, four in customer and support integration, and six in administration.
 All employees are employed "at will."
 We believe our relations with our employees are generally positive and we have no collective bargaining agreements with any labor unions.